NET WORTH: $1.31 million, estimated

-SOURCE of WEALTH: Craigslist
+SOURCE OF WEALTH: Craigslist

 BACKGROUND: Craig Newmark grew up in Morristown, New Jersey.
 His father passed away when he was young, leaving his mother to care for him and his brother.
 He attended Case Western Reserve University where he studied Computer Science.
 He then went to work at IBM, where he stayed for 17 years before departing for San Francisco to work for Charles Schwab.
 There, he developed Craigslist, a free service that brought people together to exchange information, which largely came in the form of online classified ads.
 Newmark now works full time at Craigslist in customer service, and has monetized the site by charging companies in some areas and categories to list jobs, though much of the site is still free.

-VETERANS: A believer in using social networking as a fundraising tool, Newmark teamed up with the Rahr Foundation to donate $100,000 to veterans charities.
+VETERANS & MILITARY FAMILIES: A believer in using social networking as a fundraising tool, Newmark teamed up with the Rahr Foundation to donate $100,000 to veterans charities.
 Rather than selecting the charities he thought were doing the best job though, he encouraged others to give through Edward Norton’s CrowdRise, creating challenges for the 44 charities that signed up to participate, and giving bonuses to the most successful fundraisers.
 Thanks in part to Craig’s donation and the publicity he helped create, the challenge raised over $2 million for veterans charities.